Upper West Side Location Now Open!

 What can you expect during an EKG?

-During EKG, electrodes are attached to your arms, legs, and chest, which are then connected to an electrocardiograph.
+During an EKG appointment, electrodes are attached to your arms, legs, and chest, which are then connected to an electrocardiograph.
 This machine records your heart’s electrical activity, displaying it as wavy lines on paper or a screen.
 A normal EKG shows an even heartbeat of 60 to 100 beats per minute, while abnormal results may indicate heart conditions like arrhythmia or previous heart attacks.
-However, EKGs may not detect every heart problem and further tests may be needed for accurate diagnosis.
+However, EKGs may not detect every heart problem and further tests may be needed for an accurate diagnosis.

 What is the followup like for an EKG?